barbatus/typescript/README.md

   * More and more NPM packages come today with typings along with the source code files.
     TypeScript finds main declaration file using `typings` field in the package.json and applies it automatically, so users are free of worry about typings at all in this case.
-  * Special NPM packages with only typings.
+  * Special NPM packages that contain only typings.
     Since 2.1.x there is a way to add NPMs with typings to the project globally.
-    Use `types` option of `tsconfig.json` and add a list of NPMs you want there (See below).
+    Use `types` option of `tsconfig.json` and set a list of NPMs you want to use there (see Installation below).
 * Typings installed and managed by [`typings`](https://github.com/typings/typings) utility.
    It's de-facto a major tool to manage typings today.
 Besides features to search and install typings from DefinitelyTyped, it has own typings repository supported by the community.